eroc123/obsidian-notes/Computer Science/5 - System Software/Dynamic linker.md

-- Dynamic Linked Library -
+- Dynamic Linked Library files (precompiled) are only called at runtime by executable files instead of being stored in the executable
-- Compiles the source code and all required libraries into the final executable files.
-	- It does this by making a copy of required libraries and compiles them into the final executable
-- Programs
+- Has the benefit of taking up less storage (smaller executables)